Are you concerned about losing account information by password theft, phishing, hacking, or keylogging scams? Now there is less to worry about.

 Can I use my Security Key to enable strong 2-factor authentication for my enterprise?

 Any online service or application can integrate with the U2F protocol.
-One of our key partners, Duo Security, is the first to offer enterprise server solutions supporting U2F, you can learn more about Duo Security and U2F.
+Several of our partners, including Okta and Duo Security, offer enterprise server solutions supporting U2F.
+Learn more about Yubico’s Featured Integrations.

 Is the YubiKey a biometric device?